JensUweUlrich/ReadBouncer/README.md

 ```

 #### <a name="ibfbuild"></a>Building the database
-Before you can use ReadBouncer for selective sequencing, the reference database has to be build by using the usage <b>build</b> using the config.toml file.
-In this step you have to provide the reference sequence(s) as a comma-separated list of FASTA files (target/depletion files) and the size of the kmers used to build the IBF.
+Before using ReadBouncer for adaptive sampling, you may want to create the reference database(s) for target and/or depletion reference sequences with the usage <b>build</b> using the config.toml file.
+In this step you have to provide the reference sequence(s) as a comma-separated list of FASTA files (target/depletion files), the fragment size and the size of the kmers used to build the IBF.
+The resulting Interleaved Bloom Filter files will be stored in the given output directory.

 ```
 Build Interleaved Bloom Filter with given references sequences